sayidmabrur/dotfiles/README.md

 pacman -S kitty
 ```

 Kitty is customizeable terminal for Linux.
-It's easier to customiize with kitty.
+It's easier to customize terminal with kitty.

 This is my kitty configuration.
 Nothing is really configured.
 Only the font size and style so it's matched with my display.